3mcd/backbone-component-renderer/README.md

 ### Why?

 Backbone render functions are often full of child view instantiation, rendering, and appending.
-In addition, you'll need to create placeholder elements if you want to append child views to specific parts of a layout, adding additional complexity to your application's HTML structure.
+In addition, you need to create placeholder elements any time you want to append child views to specific parts of a layout, adding additional complexity to your application's HTML structure.

-`backbone-component-renderer` allows you to write nested Backbone view structures in a more declarative way, without placeholder elements or verbose `render()` calls.
+`backbone-component-renderer` allows you to write nested Backbone view structures in a more declarative way, without placeholder elements (for the most part) or verbose `render()` calls.

 There is no inheritance or other overarching pattern you have to subscribe to because the library is mainly comprised of a [template literal tag function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) to build view hierarchies.
-You can implement it incrementally in larger projects, and it has a very small file size.
+It can be implemented incrementally in larger projects, supports IE9 and later, and is relatively small (~20kb w/ comments, unminified).

-__Note:__ This isn't a VDOM library - but it's likely fast enough for your app.
+__Disclaimer:__ This isn't a VDOM library, and template literals aren't JSX ([or are they?](https://github.com/trueadm/t7)).
+The syntax that `backbone-component-renderer` provides will make your Backbone render functions prettier, but you can still fall into the same traps that a Backbone app without this library might.
+Just because you can embed views provided by your router right next to static views and re-render the whole app doesn't mean you should.

 ### Setup